 I was out working in the garden last weekend, doing final cleanup chores for the winter.
 I’m a rather haphazard gardener so in the process of cleaning up I discovered several tools I’d mislaid during the summer.
 The wooden handle of one trowel was so rotten that it was unusable.
 Another trowel, which had been outdoors for the same length of time, was unscathed.

 As I hung various tools in my shed, I thought about why I prefer each one.
 I have great prejudices when it comes to tools.
 Some, like cotton work gloves, are almost disposable after a few uses.
 Others, like hand pruners, must be of high quality because I use them almost every weekend.

 I’ve already heard the first rendition of “Jingle Bells” in a radio advertisement.
 I figure it is not too early to list my favorite garden tools and my sentiments toward them.
-Maybe some gardener (perhaps even you!) will receive something useful during the upcoming Hanukkah, Christmas and Kwanza celebrations.
+Maybe some gardener (perhaps even you!) will receive something useful during Hanukkah, Christmas and Kwanza celebrations.

 Trenching shovel – the narrow tip lets me get all the way under the plant when hoisting shrubs out of the ground